rhel-labs/instruqt/tuned/02-review-tuned/assignment.md

 timelimit: 1
 ---

-The first thing we want to do is start TuneD.
-Copy and paste the command below into __> Shell__.
+The first thing we want to do is start TuneD

 ```bash
 systemctl start tuned
 ```

-Now we can take a look at what profiles are available.
-Copy and paste the command below into __> Shell__.
+Now we can take a look at what profiles are available

 ```bash
 tuned-adm list